7 Model evaluation: Part 2

 - Comparing R-squared values

-. hike elevation is the weakest predictor.
+model_1. hike length is the strongest predictor.model_3. hike elevation is the weakest predictor.

 OPTIONAL digging deeper: part 1

-# Combine the observed values, predictions, residuals for each hike <- peaks %>% model_1_info select(time) %>% mutate(predicted = model_1$fitted.values, residual = model_1$residuals) head(model_1_info) ## time predicted residual ## 1 10.0 12.175427 -2.1754272 ## 2 9.0 8.617203 0.3827973 ## 3 12.0 14.228249 -2.2282490 ## 4 15.0 14.296676 0.7033236 ## 5 8.5 9.164622 -0.6646219 ## 6 10.0 11.080589 -1.0805889 # a %>% model_1_info summarize(var(time), var(predicted), var(residual)) ## var(time) var(predicted) var(residual) ## 1 7.809662 5.756 2.053662 # b <- peaks %>% model_4_info select(time) %>% mutate(predicted = model_4$fitted.values, residual = model_4$residuals) %>% model_4_info summarize(var(time), var(predicted), var(residual)) ## var(time) var(predicted) var(residual) ## 1 7.809662 1.716908 6.092754
+# Combine the observed values, predictions, residuals for each hike model_1_info <- peaks %>% select(time) %>% mutate(predicted = model_1$fitted.values, residual = model_1$residuals) head(model_1_info) ## time predicted residual ## 1 10.0 12.175427 -2.1754272 ## 2 9.0 8.617203 0.3827973 ## 3 12.0 14.228249 -2.2282490 ## 4 15.0 14.296676 0.7033236 ## 5 8.5 9.164622 -0.6646219 ## 6 10.0 11.080589 -1.0805889 # a model_1_info %>% summarize(var(time), var(predicted), var(residual)) ## var(time) var(predicted) var(residual) ## 1 7.809662 5.756 2.053662 # b model_4_info <- peaks %>% select(time) %>% mutate(predicted = model_4$fitted.values, residual = model_4$residuals) model_4_info %>% summarize(var(time), var(predicted), var(residual)) ## var(time) var(predicted) var(residual) ## 1 7.809662 1.716908 6.092754

 - OPTIONAL digging deeper: part 2